mastercomfig/mastercomfig/docs/os/linux.md

 [GameMode](https://github.com/FeralInteractive/gamemode) is a handy utility released by Feral Interactive, which will change the CPU Governor from the default CPU governor to `performance`.
 Recent updates allow it to change a games' "nice priority", which will give the game more resources to work with.

-To run TF2 using GameMode through Steam, open Steam, then...
+To run TF2 using GameMode through Steam, open Steam, then:
-Library -> right-click Team Fortress 2 -> Properties -> in the General tab, insert the following into your Launch Options: `gamemoderun %command% -your -tf2 -launch -options -go -here`
+* Library -> right-click Team Fortress 2 -> Properties -> General -> Launch Options: \
+`gamemoderun %command% -your -tf2 -launch -options -go -here`

 If launching TF2 from Lutris, "Enable Feral GameMode" is likely enabled by default, hence the Launch Options additions aren't used.
+You can check in Lutris via:
+* Games -> right-click Team Fortress 2 -> Configure -> System options

 ## irqbalance